 How It Works

 Students accepted into the program will receive both financial and emotional support and they become part of a network of students and volunteers.
-They will also be asked to meet certain requirements in order to maintain eligibility, including completing their classes participating in certain activities.
+They will also be asked to meet certain requirements in order to maintain eligibility, including completing their classes and participating in certain activities.

 - Students will also have the opportunity to network with mentors and professionals at breakfasts and speaking events.